Pop quiz, who invented the food processor?

 Take the time to investigate which machine has the best energy usage.

-You want a food processor that really performs.
+You want a best food processor that really performs.

 Keep an eye on the strength of the motor, the design of the blades and the construction of the components.
 Food processors don’t always run cheap so you really want value for money.